Polar LOOP Review: Accurate, But Not a Whoop Competitor

 Test Methodology

 Here, I’ve tested across various sports, including a triathlon race, a Hyrox simulation, a gym workout, yoga, running, and cycling.
-One note I will make is that all these tests are made by recording to a workout initiated by the FLOW app, then the phone is left behind.
+One note I will make is that all these tests are recorded during a workout initiated by the FLOW app, and then the phone is left behind.
 From what Polar says, this should mean that LOOP post-processes and corrects my data during the workout.

 When recording training directly with Polar Loop, the device applies a correction algorithm to heart rate data every 90 seconds, ensuring the highest possible accuracy.
 [Source: Polar]

-All the tests are proper workouts that form part of my regular training, not just me making random shopping trips or work and back.
+All the tests are proper workouts that form part of my regular training, not just me making random shopping trips or going to work and back.

-The results visually demonstrate some clear errors, and I’ve annotated the charts to highlight the more interesting areas.
+The results clearly show some errors, and I’ve annotated the charts to highlight the more interesting areas.

 Polar Loop Accuracy Test results for Running